 Sites sur "The Evidence : les preuves du crime"

 Is "evidence" countable? - English Language & Usage Stack Exchange : Evidence or Evidences of Christianity , Evidences of the Christian Religion, or simply The Evidences.
 6. a.
 Information, whether in the form of personal testimony, the language of documents, or the production of material objects, that is given in a legal investigation, to establish the fact or point in question.
-Also, an evidence = a ...
+Also, an evidence = a piece of ...

 Another evidence - English Language & Usage Stack Exchange : This is because evidence is a non-count noun, so you can't talk about "an evidence" or "another evidence".
 This was previously addressed in the question, "Is 'evidence' countable?"
 You could talk about "more evidence" or "further evidence" to avoid the wordier (but just as correct) "another piece of evidence".